plwt/VoiceAssist/README.md

 ## To Do

-1. open terminal in default location
-2. add full code comments
+1. add full code comments
-3. Add install requirements to .sh
+2. Add install requirements to .sh
-4. Make a clean up .sh
+3. Make a clean up .sh